Cults and Relationships with Narcissists

 • Guilt trips and angry rages - designed to keep you quiet

-• Friends and family turned into the enemy - cutting off outside perspective and support
+• Friends and family turned into the enemy - cutting off alternative perspectives and outside support

 • Lack of concern or compassion about your physical needs – you can go without for the greater good